d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 ### Out-of-class activity

 For a little more practice using `Rstudio` to create graphs of quantitative variables we will look at some other variables in the `Movies` data set.
-Download and open the provided `RScript` file, highlight and run the first 8 lines of code.
+Download and open the provided `R` script file, highlight and run the first 8 lines of code.

 To use the favstats function in the mosaic package with two variables, we will enter the variables as a formula, response~explanatory.